Exemptions from the Health Coverage Mandate

 MNsure uses the federal Health Insurance Marketplace to process exemption applications.
 The federal government will notify you if you qualify for an exemption.
-If you apply to HealthCare.gov and qualify, you will receive an Exemption Certificate Number that you'll need for your federal income tax return you file for the year of the exemption.
-For questions about the status of your application or your eligibility for an exemption, visit HealthCare.gov, or call the Health Insurance Marketplace Help Center at 1-800-318-2596.
-TTY users should call 1-855-889-4325.
-If you have questions about how to get a copy of and where to submit the application form, call the MNsure Contact Center at 1-855-366-7873.
+If you apply to HealthCare.gov and qualify, you will receive an exemption certificate number that you'll need for your federal income tax return you file for the year of the exemption.
+For questions about the status of your application or your eligibility for an exemption, visit HealthCare.gov, or call the Health Insurance Marketplace Help Center at 800-318-2596.
+TTY users should call 855-889-4325.
+If you have questions about how to get a copy of and where to submit the application form, call the MNsure Contact Center at 855-366-7873 or 651-539-2099.

-- The premium for the lowest cost 2016 bronze plan that would have covered all members of your household seeking an exemption; and
+- The premium amount for the lowest cost 2018 bronze plan that would have covered all members of your household seeking an exemption; and

-- The premium for the second lowest cost 2016 silver plan that would have covered all members of your household seeking an exemption.
+- The premium amount for the second lowest cost 2018 silver plan that would have covered all members of your household seeking an exemption.

-This information is easy to find using the instructions below or by using this instruction sheet (PDF).
+This information is easy to find using the instructions below.

 - Open the Plan Lookup Tool